samaranusimi/Mini-Project/README.md

 # Mini-Project
-Code for calculating Electricity Bill using C with files.
+Code for calculating Electricity Bill using C language with files.